Calithrix/Societas/README.md

 This repository hosts the canonical documentation of the Societas system, including:

--   The **Semantic U-Substitution Table**: a symbolic grammar for encoding ideas
+-   The **Semantic U-Substitution Table**: a symbolic grammar for encoding ideas (check dictionary for comprehensive defs)
 -   **Strata Cards**: discrete symbolic constructs representing ethical, political, cognitive, and metaphysical kernels
 -   Simulation logs from **env:dyn** (dynamic synthesis mode) and **env:sta** (static modeling mode)
 -   A complete **Lexicon** of custom semantic operators